 Improvements in European waters started becoming obvious at the beginning of the 2010s, following reductions of up to 50 per cent in fishing mortality (Fernandes and Cook, 2013; Cardinale, et al., 2013; Gascuel et al., 2016).
 Biomass started to improve in 77 per cent of the stocks assessed, the majority of which were considered to be fished sustainably (i.e., at an appropriate level of fishing pressure) despite the low level of biomass.
-Biomass levels remained low, in part because recruitment decreased during the period concerned for unknown reasons, and because the decrease in fishing mortality might not have been sufficient-or was still too recent-to show a clear rebuilding in terms of recruitment, species composition and trophic biodiversity (Fernandes and Cook, 2013; Collie et al., 2013; Gascuel et al., 2016).
+Biomass levels remained low, in part because recruitment decreased during the period concerned for unknown reasons, and because the decrease in fishing mortality might not have been sufficient - or was still too recent - to show a clear rebuilding in terms of recruitment, species composition and trophic biodiversity (Fernandes and Cook, 2013; Collie et al., 2013; Gascuel et al., 2016).
 The recent catch-only assessments (from 2000 to 2017) are more negative in parts of the Atlantic Ocean and the Mediterranean (Froese et al., 2018).

-The rebuilding efforts for North Atlantic salmon is an example of rebuilding failure, despite the very stringent measures taken at sea and in riverine fisheries.
+The rebuilding efforts for North Atlantic salmon were a failure, despite the very stringent measures taken at sea and in riverine fisheries.
 In the southern parts of the North Atlantic, most populations are at low level of biomass, declining at intermediate latitudes and stable in the North.
 While the declines could be attributed to the construction of dams, pollution (including acid rain), drying up of freshwater streams, along with overfishing, and recently, changing ocean conditions and intensive aquaculture, they cannot be fully explained (ICES, 2014: Table 10.1.8.3).

-Another high-profile example of rebuilding "failure" is that of the Southern Bluefin Tuna (SBT) in the Southern Ocean.
-The stock is at an extremely low level and the present rebuilding strategy has a 70 per cent probability of reaching the interim rebuilding TRP of 0.2 B0 by 2035.
+Another high-profile example of rebuilding "concern" is that of the Southern Bluefin Tuna (SBT) in the Southern Ocean.
+The stock is at an extremely low level and with the present rebuilding strategy, the stock has a 70 per cent probability of reaching the interim rebuilding TRP of 0.2 B_0 by 2035.
+Recruitment increased in recent years, improving the overfished stock outlook now classified as not subject to overfishing anymore.43

 In 2010, NAFO developed a special Working Group of Fishery Managers and Scientists on Conservation Plans and Rebuilding Strategies with the aim of reviewing and updating such plans and strategies and considering risk management approaches.
 The Southern Grand Bank cod is still in a state of weak initial rebuilding (still under moratorium since 2014).
-The Grand Bank and Flemish cap American plaice stocks, under moratorium since 1995 but still taken as bycatch, have slightly improved in recent years.
+The Grand Bank and Flemish cap American plaice stocks, under moratorium since 1995 but still taken as bycatch, have slightly improved since the early 2000s.
 In 2016, the Grand Bank stock was recovering slowly but was still well below its precautionary reference level.
 The witch flounder was recovering slowly in 2016 under reduced fishing pressure, but not enough to resume direct fishing.
 However, the redfish stock on the northern Grand Bank has recovered significantly from depletion and is now considered to be well above the level that can produce maximum sustainable yield.